codefresh-io/cap-docs.codefresh.io/_docs/integrations/ci-integrations.md

   [GitHub Action]({{site.baseurl}}/docs/integrations/ci-integrations/github-actions/)
   [Jenkins]({{site.baseurl}}/docs/integrations/ci-integrations/jenkins/)

-  For the complete list of arguments you can use, see [CI integration argument reference](#ci-integration-argument-reference) later in this article.
+  For the complete list of arguments you can use, see [CI integration argument reference](#ci-integration-argument-reference) in this article.

 1. To generate a YAML snippet with the arguments, on the top-right, click **Generate Manifest**.
    Codefresh validates the generated manifest, and alerts you to undefined arguments that are required, and other errors.

    {% include image.html
 lightbox="true"
-file="/images/integrations/classic/generated-manifest-with-error.png"
+file="/images/integrations/generated-manifest-with-error.png"
-url="/images/integrationsclassic/generated-manifest-with-error.png"
+url="/images/integrations/generated-manifest-with-error.png"
 alt="Example of manifest generated for Codefresh Classic with validation errors" caption="Example of manifest generated for Codefresh Classic with validation errors" max-width="50%"